Echinacea angustifolia; Echinacea pallida; Echinacea purpurea; Purple coneflower

 Three species of echinacea are commonly used for medicinal purposes: Echinacea angustifolia , Echinacea pallida , and Echinacea purpurea .
 Many echinacea preparations contain one, two, or even all three of these species.
 Different products use different parts of the echinacea plant, which is why the effectiveness of echinacea may differ from one product to another.

 Echinacea (including one, two, or all three species) is available in extracts, tinctures, tablets, capsules, and ointments.
 It is also available in combination with other immune-boosting herbs, vitamins, and minerals.

 A study performed by ConsumerLab.com (an independent company that tests the purity of health, wellness, and nutrition products) found that of 11 brands of echinacea purchased for testing, only 4 contained what was stated on their labels.
 About 10% had no echinacea at all; half were mislabeled as to the species of echinacea in the product; and more than half of the standardized preparations did not contain the labeled amount of active ingredients.

 Buy products made by reputable, established companies that distribute their products through trustworthy and knowledgeable establishments.
 When possible, select products with guaranteed potency or standardized extracts.

-In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly, fainting).
+In rare cases, echinacea may cause allergic reactions, ranging from a mild rash to anaphylaxis (a life-threatening reaction accompanied by throat tightening, shortness of breath, and, possibly fainting).
 People with asthma and allergies may be at an increased risk for developing these adverse reactions.
-People with allergies to plants in the daisy family (compositae) should not take echinacea unless they do so under the supervision of a health care provider.
+People with allergies to plants in the daisy family (compositae) should not take Echinacea without the supervision of a provider.